 - 4. Enter a new value into the Interval (To) field to indicate where the existing scale will stop. - 5.
-Click on the save button or press ALT-S and then click on the appropriate button when prompted with the Shortcut Options system window. - 6.
+Click on the Shortcut Options system window. - 6.
 Type a new value into the Interval (From) field (must be the same value that was entered into the original Interval (To) field to indicate where the first curve scale ended.) - 7.
 Type a new value into the Interval (To) field, which is typically larger than the last depth on your log, to indicate where the second curve scale ends. - 8.
 Enter the new Scale (Left) and Scale (Right) values, including a Backup Scale (typically Straight Shift), from the Backup Scale field drop box - 9.
 Click on the save button or press ALT-S and then click on the appropriate button when prompted with the Shortcut Options system window to close the Curve Maintenance window.